Email Ms. Ackerman

 Office: TI 222 C

-Mrs. Weber joined the WTMC staff in 2015.
-She has a Bachelor of Science in Education from the University of Michigan with a major in biology and a minor in chemistry.
-Mrs. Weber is passionate about teaching science using a modeling framework, in which students work together as scientists to construct conceptual and mathematical models to explain phenomena in the natural world.
-In her spare time, Mrs. Weber enjoys coaching volleyball, and traveling around the U.S. and other countries.
+Elise Weber is a graduate of the University of Michigan, and holds a major in biology and a minor in chemistry for secondary education.
+Before joining the WTMC staff, Mrs. Weber taught 6-12 grade science in Grand Marais, Michigan.
+She is passionate about teaching science using a modeling framework, in which students work together as scientists to construct conceptual and mathematical models to explain phenomena in the natural world.
+Additionally, Mrs. Weber teaches a forensic science elective at WTMC.
+In her spare time, Mrs. Weber enjoys playing volleyball, reading, traveling, and attending educational workshops.

 Email Ms. Torkelson-Regan